-Canopy sill longeron cracks were identified on 47 F-16s at Luke AFB, grounding 52 percent of the U.S. F-16 fleet at Luke AFB.
+7 August 2014 Canopy sill longeron cracks were identified on 47 F-16s at Luke AFB, grounding 52 percent of the U.S. F-16 fleet at Luke.
 On 21 October a Depot Field Team arrived and assisted in returning the aircraft to service by early January, a full month ahead of schedule.

-Nineteenth Air Force reactivated.
-Direct reporting to Air Education and Training Command ended for 56 FW.

-The first Partner Nation and the first Royal Australian Air Force (RAAF), F-35A, Tail Number 12 5061 (A35-002) joined the 61st Fighter Squadron and 61st Aircraft Maintenance Unit at Luke AFB graduating on 11 September 2015.

-On 15 April 2015, Brigadier General Scott L. Pleus, 56 FW Commander graduated the first F-35A student at Luke AFB.

-the first F-35A student at Luke AFB.
-27 April 2015 General Pleus, and Chairman Ned Norris, Jr., of the Tohono O'odham Nation signed new 5-year Memorandum of Understanding continuing the formal government-to-government relationship between the base and the Nation for military operations over the Nation and activity within the Barry M. Goldwater Range.
+1 October 2014 Nineteenth Air Force reactivated.
+Direct reporting to Air Education and Training Command ended for 56th Fighter Wing.
+18 December 2014 The first Partner Nation and the first Australian F 35A, Tail Number 12 5061 (A35-002) joined the 61st Fighter Squadron and 61st Aircraft Maintenance Unit at Luke AFB 15 April 2015 Brigadier General Scott L. Pleus, 56th Fighter Wing Commander graduated as the first F-35A student at Luke AFB.
+27 April 2015 General Pleus, 56th Fighter Wing, and Chairman Ned Norris, Jr., of the Tohono O'odham Nation signed new 5-year Memorandum of Understanding continuing the formal government-to-government relationship between the base and the Nation for military operations over the Nation and activity within the Barry M. Goldwater Range.
 4 May 2015 The first full F-35A class began training with the 61st Fighter Squadron.
-21 May 2015 The mission of the 56 FW changed to "Train the world's greatest F-35 and F-16 fighter pilots."
-22 May 2015 Thirty-five member team, which included twenty-five people from 56th Medical Group, deployed to El Salvador where the team treated 10,800 patients and gave out 21,000 prescriptions.
+21 May 2015 The mission of the 56th Fighter Wing changed to "Train the world's greatest F-35 and F-16 fighter pilots."
+22 May 2015 Thirty-five member team, which included twenty-five people from 56th Medical Group, deployed to El Salvador where the team treated 10,800 and give out 21,000 prescriptions.
 4 June 2015 The 62d Fighter Squadron remanned to become the second F-35A squadron at Luke AFB.
 The unit was unmanned on 2 July 2014.
-15 June 2015 Squadron Leader David N. Bell, RAAF, became the first Partner Nation student by joining the F-35A Instructor Pilot Course, Class15-BIL

-On 16 June 2015, twelve 308th Fighter Squadron F-16s launch to provide aircraft to the 54th Fighter Group.
+15 June 2015 Squadron Leader David N. Bell, RAAF, became the first Partner Nation student by joining the F-35A Instructor Pilot Course, Class15-BIL graduating on 11 September 2015 16 June 2015 Twelve 308th Fighter Squadron F-16s launch to provide aircraft to the 54th Fighter Group.
 Nine more left the next day.

-25 June 2015 The 308th Fighter Squadron inactivated.
+25 June 2015 The 308th Fighter Squadron inactivated to provide aircraft for the 314th Fighter Squadron at Holloman AFB.
 6 July 2015 The 314th Fighter Squadron activated at Holloman AFB under 54th Fighter Group, but held it reactivation ceremony on 14 July 2015.
 Began training its first class of students the next day.
+21 September 2015 The first Norwegian and first two Italian pilots, both Partner Nations, began F-35A training at Luke AFB.
+11 September 2015 Squadron Leader David N. Bell, RAAF, became the first F-35A Partner Nation student to graduate.
+See 15 June 2015 entry.